davekch/getrich/README.md

 ### use

-Activate your python virtual environment and type `getrich`.
+To install rich tracebacks in a python virtual environment, activate it and type `getrich`.
+This needs to be done only once.

+To print locals, set `RICH_SHOW_LOCALS=1`.
+To temporarily disable rich tracebacks, set `RICH_DISABLE_TRACEBACKS=1`.